AndresFPineros/docker-psl-rampup/README.md

 - What is the Docker Engine?
 - Lifecycle of a Docker container.
 - Exposing your application's port.
-- Debugging a running container.
 - Persisting Data with Containers.
 #### Challenge
 - Create a Dockerhub account.
 - Create a public repository for a custom image.
 - Create a Dockerfile for an Nginx image pre-packed with a HTML file saying "Hello World"
-- Push the image
+- Push the image to the repository with the version 1.0.0
-- Remove the image locally
+- Run the image locally binded to the port 8080 of your machine
+- Open the application from your browser.
 -----

 ### Stage: Learning Docker for .Net